Take the first step towards resolving your family problems.

 How much does a meeting cost?

 Our information meetings are charged at a fixed fee of £125 per person, plus VAT.
-If you are eligible for Legal Aid for mediation, this meeting will be free of charge.
-If the other person is eligible for Legal Aid you will also be entitled to a free meeting.
 For more information or to make an appointment contact our family team in Newcastle or South Shields by email to firstname.lastname@example.org or on 0191 243 8163.

 If you wish to refer yourself to a mediator or are a solicitor wishing to refer a client into mediation please complete and return this form.